-This dish is a knock out for impressing dinner guests or creating a little excitement on date night.
-If you are a fan of seafood pasta dishes, this is undoubtedly the recipe for you.
-The squid-ink spaghetti is not all too dissimilar from regular party but the final affect is ravishing is it not?
-The wonderful colors of this dish are supported by punchy flavors supplied by the chili pepper, the crisp white wine and the garlic, absorbed by the plump cherry tomatoes, succulent prawns, golden scallops and their salty moes.
+This dish is a knock-out for impressing dinner guests or creating a little excitement on date night.
+If you are a fan of seafood pasta, this is undoubtedly the recipe for you.
+Squid ink spaghetti doesn't taste all too dissimilar from regular pasta but the final visual affect is ravishing, if you are keen to incorporate the powerful flavour of the ink into your cooking, I'd recommend using cuttlefish ink which can be added to rice and pasta dishes like the above.
+The wonderful colors of this dish are supported by punchy flavors supplied by the chili pepper, the crisp white wine and the garlic, absorbed by the plump cherry tomatoes, succulent prawns, golden scallops and their salty roes.

 6 king prawns (preferably tails on)

 200g of squid ink spaghetti